 Cortado Coffee

-Try this simple recipe for Spanish Cortado Coffee!
-Equal parts espresso and frothed milk, it’s easy enough for a beginning barista, and it will satisfy even the pickiest coffee expert.
+Try this simple recipe for Cortado Coffee.
+Made with equal parts espresso and frothed milk, it’s easy enough for a beginning barista and will satisfy even the pickiest coffee expert.

 Ingredients

-• 2 tablespoons instant espresso powder, OR enough espresso-ground coffee to make four shots IF using an espresso maker
+• 2 tablespoons instant espresso powder, or use enough espresso-ground coffee to make four espresso shots*

 • 4 ounces milk